Men running in ankle braces to help them recover from ankle injuryMen running in ankle braces to help them recover from ankle injury

 Inversion and Eversion Stretch

-This exercise targets the sides of your ankle joint, working the peroneal and tibialis muscles and tendons, which control the inward outward roll of your foot.
+This exercise targets the sides of your ankle joint, working the peroneal and tibialis muscles and tendons, which control your foot's inward and outward roll.

 • Sit on the floor with your legs stretched out before you.
 Your heels should be hanging off a ledge (like a stair) to allow for more freedom of movement.